Marcus-NEXUS/shared/install_conda.md

 ##### Launching R

-You should now be able to launch R in the command line with `R`, or RStudio with `rstudio` (note that RStudio requires something called 'Xforwarding', so if it doesn't work, make sure that you are adding the parameter `-Y` when you ssh into Euler, e.g. `ssh -Y username@euler.ethz.ch`)
+You should now be able to launch R in the command line with `R`, or RStudio with `rstudio` (note that RStudio requires something called 'X11 forwarding', so if it doesn't work, make sure that you are adding the parameter `-Y` when you ssh into Euler, e.g. `ssh -Y username@euler.ethz.ch`)

 ##### Tools to install in R